Skip to content

 Description

-The InputMasked component uses the basic Input component, but with some additional masking functionality.
+The InputMasked component uses the basic Input component, but with input masking powered by Maskito.

 How it works

-This component uses the basic Input but with a set of options and features.
+This component uses the basic Input component with a set of additional options and features.

-You will either create your own mask, or use one of the provided once.
-There are also masks which change based on different locales (as_currency or as_number).
+You can either create your own mask using an array of RegExp and string tokens, a single RegExp, or use one of the provided number/currency masks.
+There are also masks that change based on different locales (asCurrency or asNumber).

 Accessibility

-Screen readers will read also the mask before the user is entering the content.
-Also, the user will hear the mask during typing.
-This behavior can both have positive and negative side effects on the user.
-But overall, it works ok.
+Screen readers will also read the mask before the user enters the content.
+Additionally, the user will hear the mask during typing.
+This behavior can have both positive and negative side effects for the user, but overall, it works well.

 InputMode

-The InputMasked component does handle soft keyboards (iOS and Android) by using either inputMode="numeric" and inputMode="decimal" depending on allowNegative and allowDecimal (getSoftKeyboardAttributes).
+The InputMasked component handles soft keyboards (iOS and Android) by using either inputMode="numeric" or inputMode="decimal", depending on allowNegative and allowDecimal (getSoftKeyboardAttributes).

 <InputMasked